justarandomgeek/FactorioIP/Feathernet.md

 ![LL Receiver](Screenshots/LLRecv.png) TODO new screenshots for everything

 The Feathernet receiver is simply a filter checking for collision detect=1 and destination equal to broadcast or the node's own address.
-Received packets are sent to higher layer protocols as they come in, with collision detect and address cleared for working space.
+Received packets are sent to higher layer protocols as they come in.

 #### Transmitter